-- 1. Assignments There will be a total of four assignments scheduled throughout the semester.
-Assignments must be submitted to Blackboard (as applicable) on assigned due dates. - 2.
+- 1. Workout Logs There will be a requirement to log in detail six weekly workouts. - 2.
+Assignments There will be a total of six assignments scheduled throughout the semester.
+Assignments must be submitted to Blackboard (as applicable) on assigned due dates. - 3.
 Quizzes There will be a series of three multiple choice quizzes posted to Blackboard.
 Each quiz must be completed prior to the posted deadline to receive credit.